vega/altair/doc/user_guide/saving_charts.rst

 Saving Altair Charts
 --------------------
-Altair chart objects have a :meth:`Chart.savechart` method which allows charts to be saved in a variety of formats.
+Altair chart objects have a :meth:`Chart.save` method which allows charts to be saved in a variety of formats.

 .. _saving-png: